spohlenz/tinymce-rails/README.md

-Rails 3.1 Integration for TinyMCE
+Rails Integration for TinyMCE
 =================================

-The `tinymce-rails` gem integrates the [TinyMCE](http://www.tinymce.com/) editor with the Rails 3.1 asset pipeline.
+The `tinymce-rails` gem integrates the [TinyMCE](http://www.tinymce.com/) editor with the Rails asset pipeline.

+This gem is compatible with Rails 3.1.1 and higher.

 Instructions